 Dr. Niesenbaum is available for academic and public speaking engagements on a variety of topics related to sustainability as described below.
-Please contact him for more information by clicking >here<
+Please email him at Muhlenberg College for more information.

 Achieving Sustainability through Innovation, Business, and Impact Investing

 An examination of business approaches to achieving sustainability including leveraged non-profit, for-profit and hybrid value chain models of social entrepreneurship; sustainable business including B-corps; and impact investing.
 Examples from around the globe are examined as a way to expose barriers to and elements of success in using these approaches to promote sustainability.
 Systems thinking, true-cost accounting, endowment portfolio reallocation vs divestment, supply chains and vertical integration, and what motivates sustainable business are among the themes that are explored.

 A Solutions-Based, Integrative Approach to Teaching Sustainability across the Curriculum

 An examination of best practices in educating for sustainability, what causes people to act or disengage from important issues, and how to equip and empower students from all disciplines to meet the challenges for our common future.

 An examination of how the key concepts of sustainability can be applied to community economic development in both developed and developing countries.
 The focus is on key elements of success, small business models, vertical integration, stakeholder participation and increased access.
 New models of community development such as green and worker owned cooperatives like that in Cleveland are explored.